ThorirLa/ThorirLarusson.github.io/micro_project.markdown

 <!-- HTML block starts -->
 <iframe src="{{ '/html/drug_arrest_map.html' | prepend: site.baseurl }}" width="100%" height="500"></iframe>
 <!-- HTML block ends -->
 Social visualization techniques can greatly aid in lowering crime rates by identifying high-risk areas.

-However, it's essential to consider moral implications.
-For further insights, please refer to the following link.
+After seeing that Tenderloin is affilated with most of the drug and narcotics crimes I wondered if it has always been like this for the past 15 years so next we are going to show you a bokeh plot that show the drug and narcotics realted crimes for each district for the past 15 years.
+From this graph we can see how the districts change over the past years.

 [crime-data]: https://datasf.org/opendata/